France bans far-right Israeli minister Ben-Gvir over abuse of activists

 Ben-Gvir had posted footage on a social media platform showing himself gloating as activists from the flotilla knelt on the floor, blindfolded, with their hands bound, at the Port of Ashdod.

-Israeli naval forces had intercepted the flotilla’s vessels in international waters off the coast of Cyprus, illegally abducting about 430 participants.
+Israeli naval forces had intercepted the flotilla’s vessels in international waters off the coast of Cyprus, illegally abducting about 430 participants this week.
+Hundreds were released and reported on Thursday.

-The images of activists being dragged across the floor prompted several countries – including Italy, France, the Netherlands, Canada, and Spain – to summon Israeli ambassadors, condemning the “unacceptable” treatment and violation of human dignity.
+The images of the activists being dragged across the floor prompted several countries – including Italy, France, the Netherlands, Canada, and Spain – to summon Israeli ambassadors, condemning the “unacceptable” treatment and violation of human dignity.

 “We cannot tolerate French nationals being threatened, intimidated, or subjected to violence in this way, especially by a public official.
-I note that these actions have been condemned by a large number of Israeli governmental and political figures,” Barrot said
+I note that these actions have been condemned by a large number of Israeli governmental and political figures,” Barrot said.

 “They follow a long series of shocking statements and actions, as well as incitement to hatred and violence against Palestinians.
 Like my Italian colleague, I call on the European Union to also impose sanctions against Itamar Ben-Gvir.”